peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

         - Supports setting a taxonomy ID in ``makeblastdb`` wrapper.
-        - Subtle changes like new conditional settings will require some old workflows be updated to cope. v0.0.21 - Use macros to simplify the XML wrappers (by John Chilton).
+        - Subtle changes like new conditional settings will require some old workflows be updated to cope. v0.0.22 - More use of macros to simplify the wrappers.
+        - Set number of threads via ``$GALAXY_SLOTS`` environment variable.
+        - More descriptive default output names.
+        - Tests require updated BLAST DB definitions (``blast_datatypes`` v0.0.18).
+        - Pre-check for duplicate identifiers in ``makeblastdb`` wrapper.
+        - Tests updated for BLAST+ 2.2.28 instead of BLAST+ 2.2.27.
+        - Now depends on ``package_blast_plus_2_2_28`` in ToolShed.
+        - Extended tabular output includes 'salltitles' as column 25. v0.0.21 - Use macros to simplify the XML wrappers (by John Chilton).
         - Added wrapper for dustmasker.
         - Enabled masking for makeblastdb (Nicola Soranzo).